Norodom Sihamoni: Titles and styles

+During an overseas trip in September 2015, he was conferred the academic title of 'Honorific Professor' by the Jiangxi University of Traditional Chinese Medicine in Nanchang, China.

+On 24 June 2023, the World Fellowship of Buddhists (WFB) awarded the King the honorary title of 'Royal Patron' in an event held at the Royal Palace in Phnom Penh.

-In the military context, he is styled as Supreme Commander of the Royal Khmer Armed Forces, in line with the country's constitution.
+In the military context, one of his concurrent titular styles is 'Supreme Commander of the Royal Khmer Armed Forces', which is in line with the country's constitution.

 Patronages

 As King, Sihamoni has served as the patron of many causes and organizations as well as a range of NGOs and NPOs.
-This includes, but is not limited to the below list;
+This includes, but is not limited to the below list: